Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 # Stirling PDF

-**Stirling PDF is a self-hosted platform for working with PDFs.** It gives you 60+ tools - editing, converting, signing, OCR, redaction, compression and more - behind a single interface you run yourself, so documents are processed on your own infrastructure and deleted automatically when the job is done.
+**Stirling PDF is a free PDF platform with 60+ tools** - editing, converting, signing, OCR, redaction, compression and more.
+Run it on your own infrastructure and there are no per-document costs and nothing leaves your network: files are processed on your servers and deleted automatically once the job is done.
+If you would rather not run servers, the same tools are available hosted - see [Modes](./Modes-and-Licensing.md) for how each option compares.

-Run it as a desktop app on your laptop, as a Docker container for your whole team, or as a scaled server deployment with SSO and audit logging.
-Everything the interface can do is also available over the API.
+It scales with you, from a native desktop app on a laptop, to Docker for a team, to a full server deployment with SSO, audit logging and Kubernetes.
+And it is not just for the files you open by hand: build [pipelines](./Configuration/Automation/Pipeline.md) that apply the same operations across thousands of documents, drive every tool through the [API](./API.md), or let AI assistants run them for you over [MCP](./Configuration/Automation/MCP-Server.md).

 <Tabs groupId="quick-start">
 <TabItem value="docker" label="Docker" default>